Non-degree Students (coursework only)

 - Official transcript(s) from ALL universities/colleges attended bearing an institutional seal and sent directly to the Graduate Programs in Software (GPS) office by the issuing institution (even if the course work appears as transfer work on another school transcript).

 Students taking courses on a credit basis must maintain a grade point average of 2.7 or better.
 Audited courses must be completed with a grade of “satisfactory.”
 Audited courses cannot be applied toward a certificate or master’s degree unless they are retaken for graduate credit.
-Non-degree students may take a maximum of four courses on either a credit or audit basis.
+Non-degree students may take a maximum of six courses on either a credit or audit basis.

 Non-degree students may not take the following: